 Queen's Counsel Nomination Process

 Under the Queen's Counsel Act, the Lieutenant-Governor in Council, on the recommendation of the Attorney General, may bestow on lawyers in British Columbia the honorary title of Queen's Counsel (QC) to recognize exceptional merit and contribution to the legal profession.
 To make this appointment process more transparent and accessible, the Ministry of Attorney General has a formal system for nominating candidates.

-Every year, the Attorney General sends a call for nominations letter to the judiciary, the Law Society of B.C., the B.C.
-Branch of the Canadian Bar Association and the Trial Lawyers Association.
+Every year, the Attorney General sends a call for nominations letter to the judiciary, the Law Society of British Columbia, the Canadian Bar Association, B.C.
+Branch and the Trial Lawyers Association.

 Anyone, outside of an immediate family member or candidates themselves, can make a nomination by filling out an online application form.

 All nominations are confidential.
 Nominators may be contacted to clarify information provided, but will not be updated on the status of the application.
 Application information will not be made public.

-All nominations must include a signed consent form to provide authorization for disclosure of information by the Law Society of BC to the Advisory Committee.
+All nominations must include a signed consent form to provide authorization for disclosure of information by the Law Society of British Columbia to the Advisory Committee.
 (You will require Adobe Reader to use the Consent form.
 You may download Adobe Reader for free.)

 Unsuccessful candidates may be nominated in subsequent years; however, a complete application is required for every nomination.
 Nominations are not carried forward from year to year.